hamza094/ParkSense/README_ENV_SAT_ANALYSIS.md

 ## 🎯 Bottom Line

-**Simple Version**: After finding the hottest parks, we analyze their environmental conditions and satellite imagery to understand why they're hot and what can be done about it.
-This detailed data helps us rank parks by their overall need for cooling solutions and recommend the most effective cooling strategies.
+After finding the hottest parks, we analyze their environmental conditions and satellite imagery to understand why they're hot and what can be done about it.
+This detailed data helps us rank parks by their overall need for cooling solutions and recommend the most effective strategies.

-**Technical Version**: Our system selects the top parks from heat analysis and performs comprehensive environmental and satellite analysis using the same time parameters for data consistency.
-Environmental analysis provides heat index, humidity, air quality, and solar data for environmental stress assessment.
-Satellite analysis delivers AI-powered land cover segmentation for physical condition and cooling solution opportunity evaluation.
-Together with heat data and park characteristics, this multi-factor analysis drives our intelligent priority scoring system.

 ---

-*Powered by FortyGuard Environmental Parameters API and Satellite Segmentation API.
-Uses consistent time parameters across all analysis types for accurate, comparable data.
-Focuses resources on critical parks identified through heat analysis for maximum impact.*
+*Powered by FortyGuard Environmental Parameters API and Satellite Segmentation API.*